“The main obligation is to amuse yourself.”

 – S. J. Perelman

 There are a couple of reasons I’m kicking off my bio with this quote by S. J. Perelman.
 For one, I just love the guy.
 He’s not that well known today, but from the ’20s to the ’70s he wrote humorous essays, short stories, plays, screenplays – you name it.
 He even wrote for the Marx Brothers!
 Without him, Monkey Business wouldn’t exist – or, at least, it wouldn’t be the same.

 The other reason is that Perelman is talking about being true to yourself.
 There are only so many ways to express this idea – so ubiquitous and yet so elusive – and I really like this one.

 To see whether it does, check out the rest of my site.
 Read about comics, my beat for NPR, on my arts journalism page.
 Take a look at my work for Inc. and Money magazines on my business journalism page.
-See the copywriting I’ve done for nonprofit and for-profit clients around the country.
+Learn about the copywriting I’ve done for clients around the country.